great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

           class_name: UpdateDataDocsAction
 ```

-Now click the V3-style Checkpoint to see how the configuration should change in V3 Checkpoints.
+Now click the V3-style Checkpoint tab to see how the equivalent configuration would look like for V3.

 </TabItem>

 <TabItem value="v3-checkpoint">
 Here is the equivalent configuration in V3-checkpoints.
-Notice that the validation actions have been migrated into the `action_list` list field in the Checkpoint configuration.
+Notice that the Validation Operators have been migrated into the `action_list` field in the Checkpoint configuration.
+Also, notice the `batch_request` that refers to the data asset rather than `batch_kwargs`.

 ```yaml
 # in the test_v3_checkpoint.yml file